HEX ezCAN Installation Guide

 Remove the triangular black trim panel on the right side of the bike, below the fuel tank, to access the battery (below).

-IMPORTANT: Do not connect the ezCAN’s CAN-bus connectors to any part of the motorcycle other than the RDC wiring harness connector and, if applicable, the RDC module.
-If you do, the ezCAN will not function.
+IMPORTANT: Do not connect the HEX ezCAN’s CAN-bus connectors to any part of the motorcycle other than the RDC wiring harness connector and, if applicable, the RDC module.
+If you do, the HEX ezCAN will not function.

-In the case of BMW R1200 LC and R1250 models, it is generally advisable to install the main body of the ezCAN in close proximity to the location of the BMW RDC module or RDC resistor plug.
+In the case of BMW R1200 LC and R1250 models, it is generally advisable to install the main body of the HEX ezCAN in close proximity to the location of the BMW RDC module or RDC resistor plug.

-Ensure that all ezCAN wiring is routed safely and securely, in a way that does not allow it to chafe or pinch.
-Where needed, secure all wiring to frame tubes or other components using the cable ties supplied with the ezCAN installation kit.
+Ensure that all HEX ezCAN wiring is routed safely and securely, in a way that does not allow it to chafe or pinch.
+Where needed, secure all wiring to frame tubes or other components using the cable ties supplied with the HEX ezCAN installation kit.

 Depending on whether your bike has the BMW RDC system fitted, the RDC connector will be seen in one of two configurations: